zyhbetty/BCB420.2019.encode/README.md

   install.packages("readr")
 }
 ```
-biomaRt biomaRt is a Bioconductor package that implements the RESTful API of biomart, the annotation framwork for model organism genomes at the EBI.
+biomaRt is a Bioconductor package that implements the RESTful API of biomart, the annotation framwork for model organism genomes at the EBI.
 It is a Bioconductor package, and as such it needs to be loaded via the BiocManager,
 ```
 if (! requireNamespace("BiocManager", quietly = TRUE)) {
   install.packages("BiocManager")